johanputzolu-cmd/Onerom/rust/config/json/README.md

 You should store your files either in:

-- [`user/`](/hw-config/user/) - for your own, private, hardware configurations
+- [`user/`](/rust/config/json/user/) - for your own, private, hardware configurations
-- [`third-party/`](/hw-config/third-party/) - for hardware configurations that you plan to submit pull requests for, and want to share with the community
+- [`third-party/`](/rust/config/json/third-party/) - for hardware configurations that you plan to submit pull requests for, and want to share with the community

-[`sdrr-gen`](/sdrr-gen/README.md) looks for hardware configuration files in this directory, as well as the directories above, and uses them to generate the firmware for your hardware.
+The `onerom-config` crate is generated and built automatically from these config files, and published to crates.io.
+This is then used by tools like `sdrr-gen` to generated the One ROM firmware.